elegantchaos/ECConfig/README.md

 This includes:

-- Standard XCConfigs
+- Standard Configs
 - Standard Prefixes
 - Standard Scripts

-All of these are arranged on the assumption that client projects will be organised to conform to a standard [pattern](Organisation).
+All of these are arranged on the assumption that client projects have a standard Organisation.

 Arranging your own project to use this pattern isn't essential, but if you use a different one you may have to modify some examples accordingly.

-See the programming guides in the online documentation for more information.
+See the programming guides in the documentation for more information.